tiepdotme/serenade-wind/_posts/2020-02-01-happy-anniversary.md

 share: true
 image:
     thumbnail: /images/small/costa-rica-heart-hand.jpg
 excerpt: Happy anniversary!
 Andrew and I are unlike most couples.
 We celebrated by climbing and boat shopping on our anniversary.
 Since life is short, why not spend your time pursuing your passions?
 ---
+{% include toc %}
 {% assign pwimg="canada-both-kissy" %}
 {% assign pwcaption="" %}
 {% assign pwpng="" %}